vknell/utd-docs/03-automation-journey/gcp/run/gcp-run.rst

 time, you have an uncommitted candidate configuration.
 There's a panos_commit module to perform a commit.

-The example code for the module should do what you need, copy and paste the following snippet to your ``playbook.yml`` file:
+The example code for the module should do what you need:

 .. code-block:: yaml